Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Requires application_pool_data as a dict
         Available for Horizon 8 2006 and later.

+    `new_farm(self, farm_data: dict)`
+    :   Creates a farm.

+        Requires farm_data as a dict
+        Available for Horizon 8 2103 and later.

     `rebuild_machines(self, machine_ids: list)`
     :   Rebuilds the specified machines.